 Skeptical?
 Well, let's put that statement under the lights.
 Do reliable dividend-paying companies "outperform"?
 Yes.
 In 2004, dividend payers in the S&P 500 outperformed non-payers 18.35% to 3.65%.
 Do reliable dividend payers carry less risk?
 Yes.
 For instance, because the dividends Mathew looks for are paid from free cash flow, his Income Investor recommendations are also less likely to cause you a total loss of capital.

 Curiously, dividend-paying companies are slowly disappearing.
 The number of companies paying a dividend today is about one-fourth that of the mid-1950s.
 Also, dividend payers are becoming more industry-specific.
 Approximately 75% of companies in the oil and gas sector pay a dividend today (BP

 Here's a staggering stat for you: Of the nearly 10,000 publicly traded companies on the U.S. markets, about one-third currently report negative earnings.
 And these aren't all fly-by-night operations and airlines -- some are solid, proven businesses.
 The unprofitable ranks include giants like $14 billion Sun Microsystems

 Read that again.
 Now take a deep breath.

-Companies with free cash flow pay dividends, buy back shares, and reinvest in the business.
+Companies with free cash flow create shareholder value by paying dividends, buying back shares, and reinvesting in the business.
 In other words, cash creates shareholder value, and dividends indicate cash.
 But let's be clear: Not all dividend-paying companies are surefire bets.
-Some companies even try to manipulate investors by taking on debt to pay or increase a dividend (which is why Mathew always looks for dividends that are paid from money the business actually generated).
+Some companies even try to manipulate investors by taking on debt to pay or increase a dividend (which is why it's imperative to look for dividends that are paid from money the business actually generated).